-Lumps, Bumps and Sebaceous CystsAre you looking for sebaceous cyst removal in Auckland, sebaceous cyst removal Nelson or sebaceous cyst removal Christchurch?
+Lumps, Bumps and Sebaceous CystsAre you looking for sebaceous cyst removal in Auckland, or sebaceous cyst removal Christchurch?
 Have you found a skin lump on your face, scalp, neck, or back perhaps? - This could possibly be a sebaceous cyst.
 Do not worry, you have come to the right place.
 A sebaceous cyst can be effectively removed by minor local surgical removal under local anaesthetic.
 Dr Beulink has been specialising in removing skin lumps, bumps, and sebaceous cysts for over 20 years with cosmetic outcomes second to nobody.
 So if you’re looking for sebaceous cyst NZ, or lump or cyst removal NZ, get in touch with Dr Beulink today.
-Consultations for sebaceous cyst surgery at Auckland, Christchurch and Nelson clinics with sebaceous cyst surgery being available in Auckland and Christchurch.
+Consultations for sebaceous cyst surgery at Auckland and Christchurch clinics with sebaceous cyst surgery being available in Auckland and Christchurch.

 A very large sebaceous cyst being removed in its entirety from the scalp under local anaesthetic.
 Only complete removal of the cyst will ensure that it does not return.
-Often look like a small pearl, but can grow to the size of a golf ball.
+Cysts often look like a small pearl, but can grow to the size of a golf ball.

 Commonly occur on the head, neck and back regions.